October 1, 2025

 Expensify and SAP Concur are two of the most recognized names in expense management.
 Both promise to make expense reporting easier, but they’re designed with different types of businesses in mind.
 Expensify is lightweight and mobile-first, while SAP Concur is enterprise-grade and compliance-focused.

 Still, many finance leaders find themselves stuck between two extremes: a tool that’s too simple or one that’s too complex.
-Below we’ll compare how Expensify and SAP Concur stack up on key features, pricing, and user sentiment — and show why Ramp has become the modern alternative.
+Below we’ll compare how Expensify and SAP Concur stack up on key features, pricing, and user sentiment — Ramp has become the modern, all-in-one alternative built for scale.

 Expensify at a glance